swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

         /// should be processed further.
         outputFilesDirectory: Path
     )

-    /// Creates a command to run after the build.
-The executable should be a
-    /// tool returned by `TargetBuildContext.tool(named:)`, and any paths in
-    /// the arguments list should be based on the paths provided in the target
-    /// build context structure.
-    ///
-    /// The build command will run after the build finishes, and will have
-    /// read-only access to the package source code as well as to the built
-    /// products.
-    ///
-    /// Because postbuild commands are run on every build, they can have a
-    /// significant performance impact.
-    ///
-    /// When invoked, the postbuild command will have access an environment
-    /// variable named `SWIFTPM_BUILD_JSON_RESULT_FILE` containing the full
-    /// path of a JSON file describing the results of the build. func addPostbuildCommand(
-        /// An arbitrary string to show in build logs and other status areas.
-        displayName: String,
-        /// The executable to be invoked; should be a tool looked up using
-        /// `tool(named:)`, which may reference either a binary or a tool
-        /// build from source code.
-        executable: Path,
-        /// Arguments to be passed to the tool.
-Any paths should be based on
-        /// the paths provided in the target build context.
-        arguments: [String],
-        /// Optional initial working directory of the command.
-        workingDirectory: Path? = nil,
-        /// Any custom settings for the environment of the subprocess.
-        environment: [String: String] = [:],
-        /// The path at which SwiftPM should write out a build results file
-        /// for use by the postbuild command.
-The contents of this file are
-        /// are defined in SE-0303, and may be extended by future proposals.
-        /// In addition to requesting that SwiftPM write it out by passing
-        /// it in this parameter, the plugin would also pass the same path
-        /// to the command either as an argument or in the environment.
-        buildResultFile: Path?
-    )
 }

 /// Emits errors, warnings, and remarks to be shown as a result of running